Christmas in the Garden is now known as Silverton Christmas Market.

 This will be the place for you adults to hang out but it’s not going to be a top-notch stop.
 Food wise you can basically expect snacks.
 Pizza, hot dogs, nachos, pretzels, and sausages.

-Beer wise, it is hosted by Stella Artois but they will have some classic traditions like Gluhwein, hot chocolate, hot apple cider, and more.
+Beer wise, they don’t seem to have a sponsor currently but in the past it is hosted by Stella Artois.
+They will still have some classic traditions like Gluhwein, hot chocolate, hot apple cider, and more.
 Entertainment wise, they will cycle the same few unknown groups throughout the month.

 If you really want to waste more money, you can do so in the form of an added expensive concert.